zatserkl/edgar-analytics-az/README.md

 Field indices: I select the field of interest following the order in the header.

 Note that in fact we don't need the document name at all.

+# Memory usage

+Stays the same, independent on the input file size, is about 10.2 MB.

 # Understanding the challenge